MAISRC/ggplot_plus/README.md

 ![](README_files/figure-commonmark/palettes%20plus-1.png)

-While, by default, `viridis` runs from a dark purple to a light yellow through blue, green, and teal, `palettes_plus()` defaults to excluding the dark purple range, as this can lack contrast against black, and the light yellow range, as this can lack contrast against white.
-As such, the colors shown above would be distinguishable from each other and from the background in a wide range of circumstances.
+By default, `viridis` spans from dark purple to light yellow, passing through blue, green, and teal.
+However, `palettes_plus()` **excludes**, by default, both the darkest purple and the lightest yellow—because these shades can lack contrast against common fore- or background elements that are black and white, respectively.
+As a result, the remaining palette maintains both accessibility and visual appeal in most contexts.

-However, either of these settings can be adjusted: the `begin` and `end` parameters of `palettes_plus()` can run from `0` to `1`.
-Settings `begin` closer to 0 will include more of the dark purple range, whereas setting `end` closer to `1` will include more of the light yellow range:
+However, you can easily adjust this behavior using the `begin` and `end` parameters, which both range from 0 to 1:

+- `begin = 0` would include the dark purple portion of the color range.

+- `end = 1` would include the light yellow portion.

 ``` r
 palettes_plus(begin = 0) #<--ALLOW DARK PURPLE RANGE.